zolex/vom/docs/README.md

 Similar to the denormalizer methods, also normalizer methods can be configured to be called during normalization.
 These methods must not have any required arguments and always return an associative array.
 The keys in that array will be reflected as-is in the normalized output array.
-Optionally the normalizer method can define an accessor, to nest the data in the normalized output.
-The Groups attribute can be utilized in the same way.

 ```php
 use Symfony\Component\Serializer\Attribute\Groups;